- Embedded Systems

 - NEO-7 Data Sheet (PDF)...

 Told by a son of a navy insider—whose work helped lay the foundations for the system—and a science and technology journalist, the story chronicles the research and technological advances required for the development of GPS.
 The authors peek behind the scenes at pivotal events in GPS history.
-They note how the technology moved from the laboratory to the battlefield to the dashboard and the smartphone, and they raise the specter of how this technology and its surrounding industry affect public policy.
-Insights into how the system works and how it fits into a long history of advances in navigation tie into discussions of the myriad applications for GPS.
+They note how the technology moved from the laboratory to the battlefield to the dashboard and the smartphone.
+They raise the specter of how this technology and its surrounding industry affect public policy.
+There are also insights into how the system works and how it fits into a long history of advances in navigation tie into discussions of the myriad applications for GPS.